craftcms/docs/docs/4.x/dev/controller-actions.md

 **Supported Params** can be ecoded in the query string, submitted with form inputs, or sent as properties of a [JSON payload](#ajax).

+<a name="global-params" title="Parameters respected for all POST requests"></a>

 ::: tip
-All POST actions support a few additional parameters, except when using Ajax:
+All POST actions support a few additional parameters, except when using an `Accepts: application/json` header:
 - `redirect`: A [hashed](./filters.md#hash) URL or path that Craft will send the user to after a successful request (i.e. a user is registered or an entry is saved).
 - `successMessage`: Overrides the default flash notice for the action.
 - `failMessage`: Overrides the default flash error for the action.